-This page of the website describes how to use macro add in’s that allow you to efficiently and effectively colour you cells in an excel spreadsheet and how to efficiently copy to the right.
-The colouring techniques and the copy to the right macro comes from an excel file named generic macros.
+This page of my website describes how to use a file with a set of macros that allow you to efficiently and effectively colour you cells in an excel spreadsheet and how to quickly copy cells to the right.
+The colouring techniques and the copy to the right macro comes from an excel file I have badly named generic macros.
+It is really meant to be your partner while constructing financial models which should just about always be open.
 This file includes a macro to copy to the right SHIFT, CNTL, R and it has macro name CNTL, ALT, C where you can colour cells depending on which sheet the numbers come from.
-To run these and other macros, all you have to do is have the file open because you run macros from other open files (e.g. say you are in mybook.xlsm, you can open generic macros and run any of the macros in your sheet).
-I don’t like to take control of your computer and make add-ins.
+To run these and other macros, all you have to do is have the generic macros file open because you run macros from other open files (e.g. say you are in mybook.xlsm, you can open generic macros and run any of the macros in your sheet).
+I don’t like to take change the way your excel and override short-cut keys or other things that you may want to use elsewhere.
 Instead, I think it is much better to just open the generic macros sheet and enable macros.
 Then the SHIFT, CNTL, C and the SHIFT, CNTL, R should work just fine.
 The generic macro file also has a lot of other macros that may be useful are included in the file that is available by clicking on the button below.
+The second file below the macro file is a file named generic macro test that allows you to test the file.

 For every single one of the more than 1000 excel files on this website I have not put any passwords on the macros or functions.
 This means you can look at the code and try to improve it yourself.
 (If you have some good improvements I would really like it if you send me your work).
 You can also copy the macros from this file into your file or your personal workbook if you do not want to open generic macros every time you open your file.